Apple to build second renewables-powered data center in Denmark

 Apple said a planned data center in Athenry, Ireland, announced in 2015 had yet to begin construction.

-"The proposed data center is currently under judicial review," a spokeswoman said.
+Apple confirmed that the Irish data center is currently under judicial review.

 Denmark, a leader in wind power, has abundant supplies of wind energy as well biomass energy.